VirtualFlow/VFVS/tools/templates/DOCKING_SOFTWARE_NOTES.md

 ```

 ### Scoring with DOCK6-Contact Score:
-A config.txt file is required for running vina.
+A config.txt file is required for running DOCK6.
 An example of the config file format is:
 ```
     chimera_path=/home/chimera
     dock6_path=/home/dock6